 This May Also Interest You: No Hogwash: How to Install a Farmhouse Sink in 9 Steps

 Installing a farmhouse sink is a bit different than putting in a normal sink.
+But That’s alright; you’re going for the look, anyway.
 Here’s how much it’ll cost.

 How Much Do Farmhouse Sinks Cost?

-Farmhouse sinks range in price from $220 on the low end to $2,000 or more on the high end, according to Kitchen Remodel Guides.
+Farmhouse sinks cost from $1,000 (CAD 1,300) on the low end to $4,000 (CAD 5,400) or more on the high end, according to data from Fixr.
 The quality of glaze on a porcelain sink, the gauge of copper or aluminum or the quality of composite material used can affect the price.

 How Much Does It Cost to Install One?

-The average cost of installing a farmhouse sink is around $170, but it can be significantly lower or higher, depending on the complexity of the installation and other factors.
-On the low end, expect to pay $75 to $90 for installation.
-If the installation is particularly complex, you might pay $380 to $480.
+Most people spend between $100 and $500 (CAD 130 and CAD 670) on installation labor for a farmhouse sink, but it can be significantly lower or higher, depending on the complexity of the installation and other factors.
+Most plumbers charge between $70 and $130 (CAD 90 and CAD 175) per hour for this type of project.
 Keep in mind that these price points cover installation only and do not include the price of the actual sink itself.